- Visitor Information

 To learn more about some of the great alumni of Ushaw College, among whom sit war heroes and renowned poets such as Francis Thompson, who wrote the incredible 'Hound of Heaven'.

-The Refectory, which at one time would have fed all the boys and men who lived at the College, now houses Ushaw’s café.
+The Refectory, which at one time would have fed all the boys and men who lived at the College, now houses Ushaw’s tearoom.
 The hall houses some of the most stunning architecture in the North-East, with beautiful tiles and Victorian hand-crafted tables.
-Although the technology has changed in the Refectory, the quality of the food has not, with some of the most sumptuous and delightful meals available at Ushaw.
-The Refectory is open from 11-4, Wednesday to Saturday.
-We offer a variety of lunches, both hot and cold (served from 12 till 2), as well as tea and coffee, with a selection of soft drinks and ice-creams also available.
+Although the technology has changed through the years, Divines Tearoom in the Refectory, offers a variety of the most sumptuous and delightful meals.
+The tearoom is open from 11am to 2pm, Monday to Friday.
+We offer a variety of lunches, both hot and cold, as well as tea and coffee, with a selection of soft drinks, ice-creams are also available.
 The Refectory offers our visitors a visually beautiful space to socialise and relax in with friends and family during their visit to Ushaw.